 A couple thoughts on pen acquisition:

 Economics: In this economy, it is difficult to recommend dropping $100 or more on a pen.
 You can shop for vintage pens, often at a very good price, comb the drawers of your grandparents for old pens, and just generally keep your eyes out.
 That said, it is absolutely true that a nicely priced pen will pay for itself rather early in its lifetime, and spending some time trying the many pens at a shop will insure that you find a pen and nib that fits your unique hand and needs.
-There are also some “budget” pens that work tolerably well.
-Noodler’s makes a serviceable, basic pen with a built-in piston-fill mechanism for under $20; and people swear by their Lamy Safaris, under $35 (designed by a German architect, they are a bit industrial for my tastes, but work great…if you get one, make sure to get the converter also, which will make it refillable–sold seperately, about $5).
+There are also several less expensive pens that work well.
+Lamy Safaris, can be had for under $35 (they are designed by a German architect, and are a bit industrial for my tastes, but work great…if you get one, make sure to get the converter also, which will make it refillable–sold separately, about $5).
+My current favorite everyday pen is the Pilot Prera–a small pen, probably not for big-handed people, but at about $30,the Prera is beautifully made, and offers a delightful writing experience.
 These pens do not offer the satisfying heft, or extra-smooth writing experience of a better pen, but they write well enough, can introduce us to the joy of “real” inks, and make a nice scritchy sound on the page, very much like Charlotte Bronte’s quill nib as she penned Villette.

 Pens as Gifts: A fountain pen makes a wonderful, symbolic gift.
 But because pens are so personal–the feel in the hand, the width of the nib, the way a pen writes on a person’s favorite paper–I highly recommend giving a gift card to the pen shop, or a handmade “Outing for Lunch and Trip to the Fine Writing Counter” coupon, so your loved one can choose the pen that best suits her.